crami/pcapmirror/README.md

 ```
 ## Build debian package

-If you have never built a debian pakage you probably need debhelper:
+If you have never built a debian package you probably need debhelper:
 ```bash
 sudo apt-get install debhelper
 ```